 Version Reference Amendment V0.1 02/04/2024 - V0.2 22/04/2024 - Paragraph 128: clarifications on the application of the interest rate swap shocks.
 Reference to the Technical Information file added. - Paragraph 130: inclusion of the inflation linked swap rates on the specification on how to apply the shocks for maturities not provided in the Technical Information. - Paragraph 160: clarification of the impact of the mass lapse shock on the technical provisions.
-V0.3 29/04/2024 - Paragraph 151: addition of text specifying investment in infrastructure - Figure 8: clarification on the applicability of the lapse shock on annuities

-EIOPA-BoS-24/087 29 April 2024
+EIOPA-BoS-24/087 22 April 2024